Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 1. You don't need streaming.
 2. You have enough resources to store incoming files' content of all simultaneous requests in memory and on disk.

+In [Benchmarking](README.md#Benchmarking) section you can see that new behaviour is faster in high performance stream processing use cases.

 ## Implementation

 The implementation is based on Microsoft [suggestion](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads?view=aspnetcore-7.0#upload-large-files-with-streaming) with addition: